 - Exercise leadership and cooperation, including when facing challenges.

 TYPICAL COURSE LOAD

-The standard course load, including Core Courses, major requirements, and electives, is between 14 and 16 credits per semester.
+The standard course load, including Foundations Courses, major requirements, and electives, is between 14 and 16 credits per semester.
 Students wishing to take either fewer or more credits than a standard load should consult with their advisor.
 Students should be aware that a reduced course load may require additional semesters of study, at additional cost, to earn their degree.
 Students may take up to 18 credits per semester without additional charge.
 Those who wish to take courses beyond this credit limit must seek the permission of the Dean of Academics and will be charged additional tuition.